rangsimanketkaew/QM-on-TAIWANIA/README.md

 # PBS-submission
 Automated script for interactive PBS Professional job submission.
-These scripts were written for and tested on TAIWANIA cluster, NCHC. <br />
+These scripts were written for and tested on TAIWANIA cluster, NCHC.
 Source code customization is required for other job scheduler and other cluster.
 <p align="center">
    <img alt="Capture_Menu" src="https://github.com/rangsimanketkaew/PBS-submission/blob/master/taiwania-cluster.jpeg" align=middle width="300pt" hight="100pt" />